 With world recovery under way, Africa faces the twin challenges of reviving strong growth and reinforcing resilience to the economic shocks that regularly batter the continent, IMF officials say as Managing Director Dominique Strauss-Kahn embarks on a three-country visit to the region.

-Republic of the Congo and The IMF
+Republic of Congo and the IMF

-Series: African Departmental Paper No. 15/236
+Series: Working Paper No. 15/236

-Notes: Also available in French
+Notes: Also Available in French